Ben1152000/Ben1152000.github.io/_pages/about.md

      title="This is roughly what I look like." style="float: right; margin-left: 20px; width: 50%" />

 Hi, I'm Benjamin Darnell.
 I am a student studying Computer Science in the [College of Creative Studies](https://ccs.ucsb.edu/) at the University of California, Santa Barbara.
 Outside of school, I enjoy making maps, unicycling, and playing bridge.
+I am on the organizing team of [SB Hacks](https://sbhacks.com) and I also am the current president of the [UCSB Juggling Club](https://juggling.bdarnell.com)

 ##### Contact Me